infinum/design-handbook/Tools/Maze.md

 - Realistic information the real user would have (don’t put just one obvious item or too many options to choose from in a screen),
 - Working links for most of the buttons that are usually clickable.

+### Plan for information-oriented tasks
+Sometimes you'll want to test if people can find some information in the app.
+Maze needs people to tap on something in order to recognize it as a task completed.
+You'll need to account for that: create a success screen in the prototype (a simple thumb up will do) that's triggered when user taps on the information on the screen.

+/vizual s information-oriented taskom/

 ## Setting up your Maze

 ### Import your prototype